 Read about Roald Dahl’s complicated legacy here.
 It’s something to be aware of.

 The Dragon of Doom (book one in the Moongobble and Me series), Bruce Coville, illus.
 Katherine Coville

 The Dragon of Doom tells the story of a boy who becomes an apprentice to a wizard.
 This book series has everything fantasy-lovers want — dragons, magic, witches, and quests — without any of the scary (or inappropriate) fare.

 For those who prefer poetry:

 This classic collection of illustrated poems is plucky, imaginative, and fun-loving.
 It’s a great way to introduce young children to verse, and we also love it for those times when you just want a quick lyrical diversion.

 Two Times the Fun, Beverly Cleary, illus.
 Carol Thompson

 This adorable book is so fun for twins — fraternal 4-year-old twins Jimmy and Janet get into all kinds of relatable shenanigans together in this four-chapter book.
-Cleary herself had twins, so it’s written with the hand of experience — and since Ramona may be a little too much for the average preschooler, but this is a perfect way to get your Beverly Cleary fix a little early. 😉
+Cleary herself had twins, so it’s written with the hand of experience — and since Ramona may be a little too much for the average preschooler, this is a perfect way to get your Beverly Cleary fix a little early. 😉